CrowdHailer/OK/README.md

 ### Result Pipeline Operator `~>>`

-This macro allows pipelining result tuples through a pipeline of functions.
+This macro allows pipelining result tuples through multiple functions for an extremely concise happy path.
-The `~>>` macro is the is equivalent to bind/flat_map in other languages.
+The `~>>` macro is equivalent to bind/flat_map in other languages.

 ```elixir
 import OK only: ["~>>": 2]